Thin-shell concentration for convex measures: Introduction

+We also show (see Remark \ref{final remark}) that for $r > n + \sqrt n$, the estimate of $\alpha_p(X)$ in Theorem \ref{th:moments} can be improved and recovers the estimate of the log-concave case from \cite{GM}.

-where $C$ and $c$ are universal constants. \end{theorem} \begin{remark} For $r > n + \sqrt n$, we have a better estimate which recovers the log-concave case. \end{remark} To present the connections between moment inequalities, concentration in a spherical thin shell property and the Berry-Esseen theorem for one dimensional marginals, let us introduce some notations.
+To present the connections between moment inequalities, concentration in a thin-shell and the Berry-Esseen theorem for one dimensional marginals, let us introduce some notations.

 Let $X\in \R^n$ be an isotropic random vector.
-Thus $\E |X|^2=n$.
+Thus $\E |X|_2^2=n$.
 Define $\varepsilon(X)$ to be the smallest number $\varepsilon>0$ such that

-If $\varepsilon(X)=o(1)$ with respect to the dimension $n$, we say that $X$ is concentrated in a spherical thin shell.
-It was shown in \cite{ABP} (see also \cite{BV1, BHVV}) that if an isotropic random vector $X$ uniformly distributed on a convex body in $\R^n$ is such that $\varepsilon(X)=o(1)$, then almost all marginal distributions of $X$ satisfy a Berry-Esseen theorem.
+If $\varepsilon(X)=o(1)$ with respect to the dimension $n$, we say that $X$ is concentrated in a thin-shell.
+This is the usual jargon of the subject.
+More rigorously, it suggests that we are considering a sequence of random vectors $(X_n)$ with $X_n\in\R^n$ and that $\varepsilon(X_n)=o(1)$ as $n$ goes to $\infty$.
+It was shown in \cite{ABP} (see also \cite{BV1, BHVV}) that if an isotropic random vector $X$ uniformly distributed on a convex body in $\R^n$ is such that $\varepsilon(X)=o(1)$, then almost all one dimensional marginal distributions of $X$ satisfy a Berry-Esseen theorem.
 More generally, let $X\in\R^n$ be an isotropic random vector, it was proved in \cite{Bo2003} that

 where $\sigma_{n-1}$ denotes the rotation invariant probability measure on the unit sphere $S^{n-1}$, $\Phi$ is the standard normal distribution function and $c>0$ is a universal constant.
-Therefore if $\varepsilon(X)$ is small then almost all the one dimension marginal distributions of $X$ are approximately Gaussian.
+It is worth noticing that the result from \cite{Bo2003} does not assume log-concavity.
+Assuming only that $X$ is isotropic, we get that if $\varepsilon(X)$ is $o(1)$ then almost all the one dimension marginal distributions of $X$ are approximately Gaussian.
 The fact that indeed for all log-concave random vector $\varepsilon(X)=o(1)$ was proved later in \cite{Klartag1, FGP} and the best estimate at this date \cite{GM} is that